Separating source-intrinsic and Lorentz invariance violation induced delays in the very high energy emission of blazar

 where $H_0$ is the Hubble constant.
-In the following, we will deal only with this quantity, but for completeness, let us add that $\kappa_n$ has been mostly taken from \cite{Jacob2008} so far, where the expression
+In the following we deal only with this quantity, but for completeness, we note that $\kappa_n$ has been mostly taken from \cite{Jacob2008} so far, where the expression

 is obtained, with $\Omega_m$ and $\Omega_\Lambda$ respectively the matter density and the dark energy density of the Universe.
 In the context of gamma-ray astronomy, the quantity $\tau_n$ is usually given in units of s\,TeV$^{-n}$ or s\,GeV$^{-n}$.
-Provided very high energy photons propagate through very long distances, such delays could be detectable with present-day experiments, at least for a linear correction to the dispersion relation ($n = 1$).
-We will only consider this case in the following, noting $\tau \equiv \tau_{n = 1}$, expressed in s\,TeV$^{-1}$.
+Provided very high-energy photons propagate through very long distances, such delays could be detectable with present-day experiments, at least for a linear correction to the dispersion relation ($n = 1$).
+We only consider this case in the following, noting $\tau \equiv \tau_{n = 1}$, expressed in s\,TeV$^{-1}$.

-It has to be noted that the above description sticks to simple cases when considering LIV delays.
-In particular, Eq.~\ref{eq:kappa} is only one possible way to account for distance in LIV delay computation \citep[see e.g.][]{Rosati2015} and other possible QG-related LIV effects, such as the modification of Extra-galactic Background Light (EBL) absorption \citep[see][§5.3]{COST}, have been neglected.
-Moreover, classical intrinsic effects arising in the source can limit the possibility of having bunches of gamma-ray photons emitted from the same location and at the same time which is the primary focus of the present paper.
+It should be noted that the above description sticks to simple cases when considering LIV delays.
+In particular, Eq.~\ref{eq:kappa} is only one possible way to account for distance in LIV delay computation \citep[see e.g.][]{Rosati2015, Pfeifer2018} and other possible QG-related LIV effects, such as the modification of extra-galactic background light (EBL) absorption \citep[see][§5.3]{COST}, are neglected.
+Moreover, classical intrinsic effects arising in the source can limit the possibility of having bunches of gamma-ray photons emitted from the same location and at the same time, which is the primary focus of the present paper.